 If fibre intake is suddenly increased, this can cause symptoms of wind and bloating.
 Introduce high-fibre foods gradually to allow the gut to become used to the extra fibre.
-Introduce one new food over a 2- to 3-day period and monitor any symptoms.
-For example, have porridge for breakfast on the first day; then add beans or extra vegetables to a casserole two days later; then maybe have an extra piece of fruit 2 to 3 days later.
+Introduce one new food over a two- to three-day period and monitor any symptoms.
+For example, have porridge for breakfast on the first day; then add beans or extra vegetables to a casserole two days later; then maybe have an extra piece of fruit two to three days later.

-Fibre needs water, so aim to drink at least 8 to 10 cups of water daily or other fluids such as herbal teas or sugar-free squash.
-People suffering from diarrhoea will need to make sure they are replacing these lost fluids.
+Fibre needs water, so aim to drink at least 8-10 cups of water daily or other fluids such as herbal teas or sugar-free squash.
+People with diarrhoea will need to make sure they are replacing these lost fluids.
 Drinking water will also help to improve constipation.

 Include golden linseeds

 Including these in the diet may improve symptoms of wind, bloating, constipation and diarrhoea.
-They are a source of insoluble and soluble fibre, and can be added to casseroles, stews, soups, porridge, cereals, yoghurts and desserts.
+They are a source of insoluble and soluble fibre.
+They can be added to casseroles, stews, soups, porridge, cereals, yoghurts and desserts.
 Include one tablespoon each day.